geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 (workflow included)

-reate a OutputList by generating a numbers of values in a range.
+Create a OutputList by generating a numbers of values in a range.
 Uses numpy.linspace internally because it works more reliably with floatingpoint values.

 **inputs**

 * `start`: start value to generate the range from
 * `stop`: end value. if `endpoint=include` this number will be included in the list
 * `num`: the number of items in the list (not to be confused with a step)
 * `endpoint`: decides if the stop value should be included or excluded in the items

 **outputs**

 All the values from the list use `OUTPUT_IS_LIST=True` and will be processed sequentially by corresponding nodes.
 * `int`: the value converted to int (rounded down/floored)
 * `float`: the value as a float